tylerandari13/STwiki/ScriptingBackground.md

 Summary
 -------

-An background that was given a name can be controlled by scripts.
+A background that was given a name can be controlled by scripts.

 Instance
 --------